matheuslenke/100-days-of-swift/README.md

 **Day 56** Today was the first time i created my own particles and learned more about audio playing in SpriteKit.
 I think it is useful, but it has some bugs probably cause i didn't know exactly how to do properly all the animations, but it worked really good at the end

 **Day 57** Today i learned more about animations with CoreAnimation, and how easy it is to make basic animations, with CoreAnimation handling everything between two states that i define.
 I can even reset the transformations using .identity

+**Day 58** Today i applied CoreAnimations in past projects, and now i understand it a lot more.
+It makes animations without a lot of code and it's extremly powerful in personalization.
+I also used with ease-in ease-out and with spring animations